This is an iHeart podcast here for our final news roundup and information overload.

 Even, you know, the New York Times did not endorse a candidate for mayor in the Democratic primary.

-They just said, don't vote for Zorron.
+They just said, don't vote for Zoron.

-And so and so what happens, everybody did.
+And so, what happened, everybody did.

-I know a lot of people who live in New York, I like you like very much going to visit there.
+I know a lot of people who live in New York, I, like you, like very much going to visit there.

-Um, and we have friends that live there, and they're all very concerned.
+And we have friends that live there, and they're all very concerned.

 And I think what's going to be interesting is to see if this kind of novelty of, oh, here's a guy, and he ran a very localized campaign.